Editor’s Note: Hugh wrote this article in 2018. The message hasn’t changed one whit.

-If the latest polls are a fair indication, Americans of voting age are less than enthused about the legislative gridlock in Washington and the direction of our country.
-According to a recent survey conducted by The Economist, 9% of Americans approved of Congress, 71% disapproved.
-In the same survey, 38% of Americans believed the country was moving in the right direction, 53% believed the country was on the wrong track.
-Both results correlated highly with a recent survey by Reuters.
+If the latest polls are a fair indication, Americans of voting age are less than enthused about the legislative gridlock in Washington.
+According to a survey conducted by The Economist, 9% of Americans approved of Congress, 71% disapproved.
+In the same survey, 38% of Americans believed the country was moving in the right direction; 53% believed the country was on the wrong track.
+Both results correlated highly with a survey by Reuters.

 Voters are registering their dissatisfaction at the polls:

 - In November of 2016, Donald Trump, hotelier, reality-TV star, and archetypal un-politician, was elected President of the United States.
 He defeated Hillary Clinton, a former First Lady, US Senator, and Secretary of State.